 - appetite suppressants

 Mental health can affect your risk of ED.
 Psychological factors linked to ED include:

 Incorrect expectations about sex can also cause ED.
 For example, as men get older they often need more direct stimulation of their penis to get an erection.
-A man may think he has ED if he does not get an erection just by thinking about sex.
-However, he may just need to adjust his behaviors to get the stimulation he needs.
+A man may think he has ED if he doesn’t get an erection just by thinking about sex, however he may just need to adjust his behaviors to get the stimulation he needs.

 Experiencing ED can sometimes contribute to ED.
 Anxiety about a previous episode of ED can make it more difficult for a man to get an erection the next time he has sex.
 This can then reinforce fears about ED and establish it as a pattern.